Check out BINGE with a 14-day free trial

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-For the past decade, the two big giants of the Australian TV space have been Netflix and Foxtel.
-But we've never truly seen these two colossi go head-to-head.
-While NewsCorp did have a foot in the streaming video on-demand market with Foxtel Now, that premium service was always an extension of the Foxtel IQ pay-TV experience.
+For the past decade, the 2 big giants of the Australian TV space have been Netflix and Foxtel.
+But we've never truly seen these 2 colossi go head-to-head.
+While NewsCorp did have a foot in the streaming video on-demand market with Foxtel Now, that premium service was always an extension of the Foxtel IQ pay TV experience.
 It never truly tried to compete with Netflix.

-However, the announcement of Binge TV has changed all that.
-Binge is built from the ground up to repackage some (not all) of the content from across the massive range of Foxtel channels into a genuine SVOD app.
-One free from the Foxtel branding and user experience.
-And an app that not only goes head-to-head with Netflix, but also other big players in Australian SVOD scene, such as Stan, Disney+, Apple TV+ and Amazon Prime Video.
+However, the announcement of BINGE has changed all that.
+BINGE is built from the ground up to repackage some (not all) of the content from across the massive range of Foxtel channels into a genuine video streaming app, one that's free from the Foxtel branding and user experience.
+It's an app that not only goes head-to-head with Netflix but also with other big players in Australian video streaming scene, such as Stan, Disney Plus, Apple TV Plus and Amazon Prime Video.

-But the key battle remains Binge vs Netflix.
-If you're trying to choose between the two TV services, or are wondering if you should switch from Netflix to Binge, this is everything you need to know.
+But the key battle remains BINGE vs Netflix.
+If you're trying to choose between the 2 TV services or are wondering if you should switch from Netflix to BINGE, this is everything you need to know.

-Here is a quick overview of the differences between the two services.
+Here is a quick overview of the differences between the 2 services.